 Cutis marmorata in decompression sickness

 The commonly accepted explanation for cutis marmorata in decompression sickness is that gas bubbles form in the vascular system.
 There are other possible explanations, however.
-A 2015 study proposed that mottling of the skin in decompression sickness may be caused by damage to the brain.
-Another 2015 study suggested that gas bubbles damage the brainstem.
+A proposed that mottling of the skin in decompression sickness may be caused by damage to the brain.
+Another suggested that gas bubbles damage the brainstem.
 This affects the part of the nervous system that regulates the dilation and contraction of blood vessels.

 Cutis marmorata is very common in newborns.
 It’s estimated that most newborns and up to 50 percent of children have cutis marmorata.
 However, a 2011 Brazilian study of 203 newborns found a much lower incidence.
 In this study, only 5.91 percent of light-skinned babies had cutis marmorata.